klaytn/kips/KIPs/kip-81.md

 #### Notifying changes to StakingTracker

-To notify balance and voter account changes to StakingTracker contract, CnStakingV2 contract shall call the StakingTracker whenever after every change.
+To notify balance and voter account changes to the StakingTracker contract, the CnStakingV2 contract shall call the StakingTracker whenever after every change.
 For example,

 ```solidity
 abstract contract CnStakingV2 {